hpcloud/stackato-cluster-tool/README.md

 Check that the configuration from step 2 is valid by running `terraform plan`.

 Start the cluster by running `terraform apply`.

+Tips: you can follow the provisioning progress on each node from the file `/var/log/cloud-init-output.log`.

 ##### 4. Modify a running cluster
 You can update the configuration file config.tf then run `terraform plan` and `terraform apply` again.